information

 November 2022- Pedestrian Advisory Committee Presentation: PowerPoint Presentation (portland.gov)

 PHASE 1: After careful analysis, the project team has selected SE Duke Street from 82nd to 94th Avenues and 89th and 90th Avenues.
-There will be approximately 13 trees planted as part of this phase.
+There will be approximately 15 trees planted as part of this phase.
 Households along the corridor will also have the opportunity to receive free yard trees.
-Construction will begin in mid July 2024.
+Construction on Phase 1 is now complete.
+Urban Forestry contractors planted the trees in January 2025.

 Ownership & Maintenance of Pilot Project Trees